 RIM posted a net loss of $235 million, or 45 cents a share, compared with net income of $329 million, or 63 cents, a year earlier.
 RIM expects to have an operating loss this quarter and face “continued pressure” on its operating results for the remainder of the fiscal year, Chief Financial Officer Brian Bidulka told analysts on the call.

 RIM also has hired JPMorgan Chase & Co.
-(JPM) and RBC Capital Markets to help explore its strategic options.
+(JPM:US) and RBC Capital Markets to help explore its strategic options.
 Heins told analysts today that he’s met with CEOs at various organizations over the past several months to discuss BB10 licensing and partnerships.
 He plans to continue meeting potential partners and hasn’t set a specific timeframe for the end of the review.
 Heins has said in the past that he hasn’t ruled out a sale of the company, though that’s not his focus.

 To contact the reporter on this story: Hugo Miller in Toronto at firstname.lastname@example.org